Joe Uehlein’s Biography

 Joe was also a chief organizer of the labor component of the massive anti-corporate globalization demonstrations against the WTO in Seattle, WA on November 30, 1999.
 The WTO’s (World Trade Organization) first meeting on US soil could not be held due to the demonstrations – a great victory, and a powerful coming together of progressive forces who believe that globalization should serve humanity, not corporate interests.

-Joe is also a musician and band leader, and is a 40-year member of the American Federation of Musicians (AFM).
-His deep interest in the culture of the working class motivated him to help found the Labor Heritage Foundation (LHF) in 1980.
+Joe is also a musician and bandleader.
+The ULiNERS are a DC-based Americana roots rock band now celebrating 16 years together.
+The band plays a wide variety of Americana roots music with a strong specialty in songs that have something to say about the world around us (labor, environmentalism, human rights and social and economic justice).
+His deep interest in the culture of the working class, growing up in steel communities along the banks of the great Lake Erie, motivated him to help found the Labor Heritage Foundation (LHF) in 1980.
 The LHF is a working class arts organization dedicated to raising awareness of working class issues through the arts – using cultural tools, like art and music, to help with organizing, bargaining, mobilization and education, and union building.
 The LHF also maintains a network of artists whose art form has a working class thematic.